tombruijn/counter.js/README.md

 ## Contributing

 Want to help make this better?
 Or just modify it?
+Fork the project and send in a Pull Request.

+Do you need help to start the development?
 Here's how:

 ### Requirements